Meet our Massachusetts providers

 Languages spoken: English

-Amanda is a Licensed Certified Social Worker and is working toward becoming a Certified ADHD Professional (ADHD-CCSP).
+Amanda is a Licensed Independent Clinical Social Worker and Certified ADHD Professional (ADHD-CCSP).
 She has extensive experience providing therapeutic support to individuals navigating neurodivergence, disability, and mental health challenges, including co-occurring diagnoses such as anxiety, depression, medical trauma, and chronic pain.
 She earned her Master’s degree in Social Work from Boston College, which equipped her with the skills to address complex mental health needs effectively.
 Amanda utilizes a strengths-based and trauma-informed framework in combination with evidence-based modalities (e.g., CBT and DBT).
 She has completed extensive training in working with people with disabilities, including neurodivergent adults with ADHD, Autism Spectrum Disorder, and learning disabilities.
 Throughout her career, she has been dedicated to creating affirming therapeutic spaces that honor the whole person.
 Amanda believes in the power of ensuring clients feel truly seen and understood, and that they leave sessions with practical strategies to create the life they want.

 Melissa Tetreault